SkidzCode/Gatekeeper/GetStarted.md

-Certainly!
-Below is the revised **Getting Started** guide for the **GateKeeper** project, incorporating your specific requests regarding database script execution and configuration management using "manager user secrets."
-This enhanced version ensures clarity and provides detailed instructions to guide new developers or contributors through the setup process effectively.

----

 # GateKeeper: Getting Started Guide

 Welcome to **GateKeeper**, a robust and scalable application designed to manage and secure access to your resources.
 This guide will walk you through the prerequisites, installation process, configuration, and other essential steps to get you up and running with GateKeeper.